pavel-demin/red-pitaya-notes/md/development-machine.md

   - Select "System" and select only "Optical" in the "Boot Order" list

-  - Select "Storage" and select "Empty" below the "IDE Controller"
+  - Select "Storage" and select "Empty" under "Controller: IDE"

-  - Click the small CD/DVD icon next to the "Optical Drive" drop-down list and select the location of the `mini.iso` image
+  - Click the small CD/DVD icon next to the "Optical Drive" drop-down list, select "Choose a Disk File", navigate to the location of the `mini.iso` image, select it, and click "Open"

   - Click "OK"

 - Select the newly created virtual machine and click the green "Start" icon

-- Press TAB when the "Installer boot menu" appears
+- Press TAB when the installer menu appears

 - Edit the boot parameters at the bottom of the boot screen to make them look like the following: